111116/mac-typing-bongo-cat/README.md

 ## Some Bug Fixes.

+For Apple M1 devices, you may need to set the `nobg` var to false, you can then use a chroma key on softwares like OBS to remove the colour.

 If your window is completly transparent or is not loading, Look for these lines of code and add # before the lines for the following:

 `root.overrideredirect(True)`